Michael Felger: Boston Sports Radio Host Apologizes For Saying Roy Halladay ‘Got What He Deserved’

 — 98.5 The Sports Hub (@985TheSportsHub) November 9, 2017

-Michael Felger underscored, however, that the “deserved to die” statement was misinterpreted, claiming that he was referring to himself (Felger) if he perished in a helicopter skiing accident.
+Michael Felger underscored, however, that the “deserved to die” statement was misinterpreted, claiming that he was referring to himself (Felger) if he perished in a helicopter skiing accident, alluding to a similar risky activity.

 Although the Sports Hub has yet to announce any disciplinary action against Michael Felger, the Boston Globe‘s media reporter Chad Finn claims that a suspension is warranted.